Beyond calibration: estimating the grouping loss of modern neural networks: Characterization of the grouping loss

 \paragraph{Estimation of the grouping loss induced by binning classifier scores.} $\GLind(S, S_B)$ involves the $h$-variance of the calibrated scores $C$ inside each bin, thus its estimation requires $C$.
 A solution is to estimate a continous calibration curve $\hat{C}$, which amounts to a one-dimensional problem for which various methods are available.
 In our experiments, we use a kernel-based method (\eg{} LOWESS).
 It is then easy to compute the $h$-variance of $\hat{C}$ inside each bin by evaluating $\hat{C}$ for all available samples.
 The resulting expression of the estimator $\GLindhat$ is given in \autoref{sec:glind-est}.

 \paragraph{A partition to minimize $\glres$} In order to achieve the best possible lower-bound, we choose partitions in \autoref{th:GL_decomp} to minimize $\glres$.
-For this, we use a decision tree with a loss corresponding to the scoring rule --squared loss for Brier score or Log-loss-- on the labels $Y$ to define regions that minimize the loss on a given level set of $S$.
+We use a decision tree with a loss corresponding to the scoring rule --squared loss for Brier score-- on the labels $Y$ to define regions that minimize the loss on a given level set of $S$.
 As this approach relies on $Y$, a train-test split is used to control for overfitting: a partitioning of the feature space is defined using the leaves of the tree fitted on one part, then the empirical means used in $\glexphat$ are estimated on the other part given this partitioning.
+In the experiments of \autoref{sec:exp_nn}, we work in the output space of the penultimate layer of the networks.